Palayur: Palayoor coir company

 Chavakkad was once the center of the coir industry.
 After cultivation, coir production was the most important source of livelihood for the people of the coastal areas.

-In 1957, a coir industry unit was formed in Palayur under the leadership of Fr.
-Initially, the unit was located at the site of the Palayur SABS Convent.
+In 1957, Fr., who was co-vicar of Palayur Church.
+A coir industry unit was set up at Palayur under the leadership of Mathews Thaiparambil. the unit was located at the site of the Palayur SABS Convent.
 The ropes required for the Palayur church (manikayar, coconut tying rope) were mainly used by the Maayu export company to provide employment to the locals.
 Home-based and small units operated here.
 Workers from other areas came here in search of work.

 Years later the church's coir company ceased to exist.
 After that a coir society was started in Palayur North under the leadership of Poonthath Muhammaduni.
 Today the industry is at a complete standstill.
 Coir was made from Palayur and nearby areas and shipped from Chavakkad ferry to Kochi and Kozhikode.

 The reality is that the coir industry was the most important non-agricultural sector in Kerala during the formation of the state of Kerala.